-Before the 1940s, most records in German-speaking areas (as well as surname books, newspapers, journals and gazetteers) used a Gothic font called Fraktur, and handwritten documents were composed in cursive scripts that may well appear to be chicken scratches to the naked eye.
+Before the 1940s, most records in German-speaking areas (as well as surname books, newspapers, journals and gazetteers) used a Gothic font called Fraktur.
+Handwritten documents were composed in cursive scripts that may well appear to be chicken scratches to the naked eye.

-As a matter of fact, the font isn’t just difficult for the human eye; only within the last couple of years has optical-character recognition software been developed to allow for the scanning of German-language newspapers printed in Fraktur/the Gothic script.
+As a matter of fact, the font isn’t just difficult for the human eye.
+Only within the last couple of years has optical-character recognition software allowed archivists to scan German-language newspapers printed in Fraktur/the Gothic script.

 Old German handwriting in the Fraktur script can be hard enough to read, let alone translate.
 So to make a serious attempt at understanding German genealogy records, you’ll have to crack the Fraktur code.
 Here are some online tools that can help you:

 - Brigham Young University: The German Script Tutorial